Drawn Together: Critical reception

 The pilot episode, "Hot Tub", was given mediocre reviews, which focused mostly on its crudity.
 USA Today deemed Drawn Together "the smutty offspring of Real World and Superfriends", stating that the pilot pushed the limits of taste, being overpowered by violence, sex, and disgusting subject matter.
 According to The New York Times, "Hot Tub", while it had many good sight gags, did not go far enough in parodying reality television.
 The domination of Clara's racism in the story was criticized as being a weak attempt to "send up racism while still showcasing its cruel excitement".
 Toot's cutting was praised as a good parody of self-harm presented on reality shows, but Spanky's flatulence was considered more disgusting than humorous.

 The pilot episode was given an F rating from Entertainment Weekly, leading to the second-season episode "Xandir and Tim, Sitting in a Tree" having a subplot in which the majority of the housemates seek revenge for the rating.
 The latter episode also received an F from the magazine.
 Some reviewers called Drawn Together a "bizarre and highly entertaining series" which has a unique style of humor and "level of self-parody."

-TV Guide named Drawn Together in its 60 Greatest Cartoons of All Time list in 2013.
+Despite this, TV Guide named Drawn Together in its 60 Greatest Cartoons of All Time list in 2013.